Overview

 Centralized ownership control

-Calling factory with same parameters returns existing contract:
+Calling a factory with the same parameters returns the existing contract:

 No duplicate deployments